-Here are some game concepts important to the Pirates Constructible Strategy Game (CSG) rules:
+Here are some game concepts important to the Pirates of the Cursed Seas rules:

 - Six-sided dice are abbreviated "d6." - Ability text (found on the fronts of cards) overrules these rules; that is, abilities are meant to be exceptions to these rules.
 The only rule that is never overruled is that a cannon die roll result of 1 always misses. - Flavor text (fiction found on the backs of cards) has no bearing on game play; it is there merely to tell part of the game's story.
-Reference a card's ability text to see what it can do in the game. - Two sources of the same ability text on a ship (such as from the ship and a crew, or from one crew and another crew) are not cumulative; that is, you can use that ability on that ship only once each turn.
-(No Stacking rule) - The bow of a ship is a zone at the front of the ship.
-It begins where the front of the ship actually touches the table and extends forward (including any masts, mastheads, etc.). - You can't give a ship (or other game pieces that can be given actions, such as sea creatures) more than two non-free actions each turn. - Play with good sportsmanship and have fun!
+Reference a card's ability text to see what it can do in the game. - Two sources of the same ability text on a ship (such as from the ship and a crew, or from one crew and another crew) are not cumulative; that is, you can use that ability on that ship only once each turn. - The bow of a ship is a zone at the front of the ship.
+It begins where the front of the ship actually touches the table and extends forward (including any masts, mastheads, etc.). - Play with good sportsmanship and have fun!